anon-submission22/anon_material/README.md

 # Recordings

-- We have some short snippets from the eventual show.
-See Video 1
+- **AudioSnippets.mp3**: Three short snippets from the rehearsals and the eventual show
+- **Vid1.mp4**: A short recording from audience level at the eventual show

 - The audio from the performance was recorded, but we have not been given access to them yet.
 We will be sharing the recordings soon (if release permissions are granted)